sivamsinghsh/Camcom-Portal/README.md

 # Camcom-Portal
-It's an portal which can be use to record client video
+It's an cutsom portal which is designed to record and share the clients portfolio.